adityagyawali/rens-frontend-task/README.md

 $ git clone https://github.com/adityagyawali/rens-frontend-task.git
 ```

-#### Task
+## Some Changes

 1. there are 3 dots on the right as there were three images
 2. there are no dots in the mobile potrait version.
-3. used <transition-group> vue component, for fading animation while image sliding.
+I checked the example website and it also didn't have for mobile version